 [aviationquote p="1"] in your text editor will render the following on your WordPress website (blockquote is my own formatting):

 p=1 is used to wrap the quote in paragraph <p> tags.
-If not used the quote will display inline (as follows): “In just six weeks from the time the design was started, we had the motor on the block testing its power.” -- Orville Wright
+If not used the quote will display inline (as follows): When the last Blackhawk helicopter goes to the boneyard, it will be on a sling under a Huey.

 The individual receiving attribution for the quote can be formatted with standard HTML tags (assuming of course that the quote provides attribution).
 For example, to render the text as bold and in italics, use the following: